vinitss/pocket-tanks/README.md

-A game which is a clone of pocket tanks game
+A game which is a clone of pocket tanks game of android.
+This game is implemented using pygame module of python.